motahar-zaman/campuscom-json-parser/README.md

                    [required]
-  --config TEXT    File containing configuration options  [required] --datafile TEXT  Path of the JSON file  [required] --help           Show this message and exit.
+  --config TEXT    File containing configuration options  [required] --datafile TEXT  Path of the JSON file  [required] --insert_new_only  Insert new items, skip the rest.
+  --help           Show this message and exit.
 ```

+The `--insert_new_only` flag is optional.
+If it is added while running, the script will ignore any item already present in the database.
+If this flag is not provided, then the script updates the everything with new data.

 A sample of mapping file and config file is included with this project.
 Please modify them as neccessary before using them.